chrisdurfee/base/README.md

 # Base Framework

-**Last Updated**: December 4, 2023
-**Version**: 2.6.0
+**Version**: 3.0.4

 ## Framework Overview

 Our goal with Base is to solve many client-side rendering issues.
-Base focuses on reusability, scalability, polymorphism, and performance.
+Base focuses on reusability, scalability, and performance.

 Base has a core that supports adding and removing events, custom events, data-tracking, element class and attribute modifying, object and type utils, etc.